MrBenJ/modern-js-by-example/book/004-functions-classes.md

 ## Getters and Setters

 To those who are already familiar with Java, C, C++, or any of the sort, `getters` and `setters` are welcome additions to `class`es and `object`s in JavaScript.
-Unlike most other languages, JavaScript has explicit `get` and `set` keywords that allow getters and setters to appear as properties while working as functions.
+Unlike other languages, JavaScript has explicit `get` and `set` keywords that allow getters and setters to appear as properties while working as functions.

 Let's go back to our `Invoice` class we made earlier, and add a `getter` to see if an invoice has been paid or not.